 The currently homeless can benefit from Rapid Rehousing.
 There is financial support and guidance for individuals, veterans and families in need of low cost housing or apartments.
-Assistance may include, but is not limited to, stabilization services, short- or medium-term rental assistance, and other non-monetary support such as mediation or free credit counseling services.
+Assistance may include, but is not limited to, referrals to stabilization services, short- or medium-term rental assistance, and other non-monetary support such as mediation or free credit counseling services.
 The Emergency Solutions Grant is what allows this service to be provided in the area.

 Homeless Prevention is similar to above and is another option.
-The Gathering Inn may have emergency financial assistance and other services for individuals and families who would be evicted without it.
+The Gathering Inn may have information on emergency financial assistance and other services for individuals and families who would be evicted without it.
 While there may be government grants from ESG as part of this, another key component is non-financial support such as landlord and tenant mediation.

 Those seeking a place to live can receive assistance from a couple shelters that are run by the non-profit.
 They are based in Auburn as well as Roseville California.
 Not only can guests receive clothing, a bed to sleep in, and basic needs such as the use of showers, but there is also case management provided too.
 This touches upon enrollment into transitional housing and also addressing any medical issues.

 Churches in areas such as Sacramento partner with the Gathering Inn on helping the homeless.
 They serve them a hot meal and volunteers from many locations offer guidance and just a kind ear.